-pleasant night under felonious stars
+pleasant night under felonious stars - a poem

 The rains from this afternoon

 -the beachfront she says - stretching her arms - look at the stars,

 the almost full moon she says lifting her head.

 We are still talking a bit before we get into our cars.

 About the game tomorrow, the couple we just spent some time with inside....

 The couple in the restaurant talked about Colorado,

 The television screen lit up Michigan and Maine.